THE HOUSE OF FRIDA

 I write the postcards for you; I write it as you; because I am.

-I am sending these encouraging postcards to whoever wishes to receive it, since we are all surviving, no matter in which stage we are in our lives.
+I sent these encouraging postcards to whoever wished to receive it, since we are all surviving, no matter in which stage we are in our lives.
+This is what I asked:

 May I send you one?
 I’ll handwrite a Frida Kahlo quote just for you and leave the recipient field blank so you can mail it to whomever you want, or keep it for yourself!